Let your ECC Program Coordinator know or email firstname.lastname@example.org.

 No, we don’t match students to employers.
 Our process is to post the jobs and work with students to prepare their applications.
 Employers will decide which students to interview and hire.
 The student will decide whether to accept or decline the offer.
 Our counsellors work closely with students to provide guidance during this process.

-What paperwork is involved upon hiring an intern?
+What paperwork is involved upon hiring a co-op student?

-Is there a fee involved for students accepting an internship position?
+Is there a fee involved for students accepting a work term position?

-Yes, students must pay the internship program placement fee.
+Yes, students must pay the associated program fee.
 Some employers reimburse their students for this fee, as a hiring incentive.

 If I hire a student, am I eligible for the Cooperative Tax Credit?